rokbenko/ai-playground/llamaindex-tutorials/3-Eval_travel_recommendation_RAG/README.md

 ## Short description

-Evaluation for the <a href="https://github.com/rokbenko/ai-playground/tree/main/llamaindex-tutorials/2-GUI_travel_recommendation_RAG">#2 GUI for a travel recommendation RAG</a> tutorial.
+Evaluation of the <a href="https://github.com/rokbenko/ai-playground/tree/main/llamaindex-tutorials/2-GUI_travel_recommendation_RAG">#2 GUI for a travel recommendation RAG</a> tutorial.

 <br>